LaoYang1994/PanopticSegmentation/README.md

 # PanopticSegmentation
+This repo provides the code to combine the semantic and instance segmentation predictions for panoptic segmentation output.
+Compared with the [official version](https://github.com/cocodataset/panopticapi), it tries to solve occlusion problems and takes some object relationships into account, according to the method of the third place winner in the COCO2018 panoptic segmentation competition.
+A detailed description can be found [here](http://presentations.cocodataset.org/ECCV18/COCO18-Panoptic-PKU_360.pdf).
 This code is used to fuse the semantic segmentation result and instance segmentation result, which generates two-channel-pngs.
 We won the **third place** in COCO2018 panoptic segmentation.

 ## Requirements